-Mix the salmon flakes with lemon juice, melted butter, chives, 1 tablespoon chopped parsley leaves, and salt and pepper to taste.
+Mix the salmon flakes with a squeeze of lemon, melted butter, chives, 1 tablespoon chopped parsley leaves, and salt and pepper to taste.
 Pack into a glass jar, cover and put in the fridge.
 Allow to come to room temperature before serving.

 Serve rillettes with crackers, lettuce or radicchio leaves, or toast points.
 Garnish with fresh chopped herbs, thinly sliced vegetables, and edible flowers.